qlik-oss/corectl/README.md

 Reload a script file in the specified app and print metadata.
 The script file path is local, the app name/path is from within the engine docker file system.
 If the `--app` parameter is left out the tool will use a session app instead.

 ```bash
 corectl --app myapp.qvf reload --script myscript.qvs
 ```

+If you want to include reload progress in the logs you can add the `--verbose` flag

+`corectl --app myapp.qvf --verbose reload --script myscript.qvs`

 Print the metadata with reload
 ```bash